WalrusCow/polygons/README.md

 Polygons
 ========

-Draw polygons and lines on a canvas.
+Draw polygons on a canvas.

-Detect line intersections.